Young Curators Preservation Camp

 Session Two - July 3, 2017

 For More Information about Camp or to Register:

-This program is made possible by a grant from Louisville Metro Government.
+This program is made possible by grants from Louisville Metro Government and LG&E/KU Community Investment Funds.
 The Kentucky Arts Council, the state arts agency, provides operating support to Portland Museum, Inc. with state tax dollars and federal funding from the National Endowment for the Arts.